-The current COVID-19 pandemic has presented a substantial public health and economic challenge around the world and is affecting our employees, patients, communities and business operations, as well as the U.S. economy and financial markets.
-The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations, liquidity and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19, the actions taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.
+The current COVID-19 pandemic, including variants thereof, continues to present a substantial public health and economic challenge around the world and is affecting our employees, patients, communities and business operations, as well as the U.S. economy and financial markets.
+The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations, liquidity and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including the timing and effectiveness of global efforts to roll out vaccines, new information that may emerge concerning COVID-19 and COVID-19 variants, the actions taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.

 To date, our third party contract research organizations ("CROs"), contract manufacturing organizations ("CMOs"), and other third party vendors have been able to continue to provide services and supply reagents, materials, and products and currently do not anticipate any significant disruption in services or interruptions in supply.
 We have pursued mitigation strategies to keep key research activities on track.
 Our third-party CMOs continue to operate their manufacturing facilities at or near normal levels.
 While we currently do not anticipate any significant interruptions in our manufacturing processes, it is possible that the COVID-19 pandemic and response efforts may have an impact in the future on our third-party suppliers and CMO's ability to manufacture reagents, materials, or products that we need to use in our research and clinical trial.
-However, we are continuing to assess the potential impact of the COVID-19 pandemic on our business and operations, including our expenses, our observational study, our clinical trial, and our ability to hire and retain employees.
+However, we are continuing to assess the potential impact of the COVID-19 pandemic on our business and operations, including our expenses, our observational study, our clinical trials, and our ability to hire and retain employees.

-Our ability to continue our observational study may be adversely affected, directly or indirectly, by the COVID-19 pandemic.
-Currently we are monitoring patient enrollment in our observational study, including the duration and degree to which we may see declines in enrollment, delays in conducting in-person follow-ups, and disruptions in our ability to monitor patients due to hospitals closing sites or diverting the resources that are necessary to conduct our observational study.
-Despite a slowdown in new patient enrollment due to the impact of COVID-19 on sites, we believe we have achieved sufficient participation in the study to provide informative data about the natural progression of Dravet syndrome.

-While we continue to enroll and dose patients in our Phase 1/2a clinical trial at sites across the United States, we expect that COVID-19 precautions may directly or indirectly impact the timeline for some of our clinical trial activities due to hospitals closing sites and/or diverting the resources that are necessary to conduct clinical trials.
-We are pursuing approaches to help mitigate the impact to our clinical trial.
-Currently we have not experienced any substantial delay in initiating our clinical trial.
+Our ability to continue our clinical trials and our observational study may be adversely affected, directly or indirectly, by the COVID-19 pandemic.
+Currently we are monitoring patient enrollment and participation in our clinical trials and our observational study, including the duration and degree to which we may see declines in enrollment, delays in conducting in-person follow-ups, and disruptions in our ability to monitor patients due to hospitals closing sites or diverting the resources that are necessary to conduct our clinical trials and our observational study.
+While we continue to enroll and dose patients in our clinical trials at sites across the United States and the United Kingdom, we take into consideration that COVID-19 precautions may directly or indirectly impact the timeline for some of our clinical trial activities due to hospitals closing sites and/or diverting the resources that are necessary to conduct to ur clinical trials.
+We are pursuing approaches to help mitigate the impact to our clinical trials.
+Currently we have not experienced any significant delays in our clinical trials due to COVID-19.

-The COVID-19 pandemic has caused us to modify our business practices (including but not limited to curtailing or modifying employee travel, moving to partial remote work, and cancelling physical participation in meetings, events and conferences) and we may take further actions as may be required by government authorities or that we determine are in the best interests of our employees, patients and business partners.
+The COVID-19 pandemic has caused us to modify our business practices including but not limited to curtailing or modifying employee travel, moving to partial remote work, and minimizing some physical participation in meetings, events and conferences.
+We continue to monitor our operations and applicable governmental recommendations, and we may take further actions as may be required by government authorities or that we determine are in the best interests of our employees, patients and business partners.